William Sampson (lawyer): Arrest and exile

-In April 1798, a month in advance of the United Irish uprisings, Sampson escaped to England, but was returned to Dublin where, under the Banishment Act, he was permitted exile.
+In April 1798, a month in advance of the United Irish uprisings, Sampson (rumoured by loyalists to hold a major-general's commission in the French army) escaped to England, but was returned to Dublin where, under the Banishment Act, he was permitted exile.
 Barred from the United States by President John Adams, whose Federalist administration was wary of importing "Jacobins", he travelled to Portugal.
 There, in March 1799, he was arrested by order of the English minister on the misapprehension that he was the author of a pamphlet circulating in Ireland protesting the country's incorporation in a united kingdom with Great Britain—following the failed rebellion, the government's settled policy.

 In May 1799, he was sent to France, where, nursing a quiet disdain for Napoleon's new imperial regime, he lived under close police surveillance.
 Having been reunited in Paris, in May 1805 his family departed for Hamburg, and from there, in advance of Napoleon's troops, passed across to England.
-After being arrested and again permitted exile, Sampson took passage to the United States, now under the more welcoming presidency of Thomas Jefferson.
+After again arresting Sampson, the government paid for his passage to the United States, now under the more welcoming presidency of Thomas Jefferson.
 On 4 July 1806, he arrived in New York City where he was met and assisted by fellow exiles Thomas Addis Emmet and William James MacNeven.
 He was admitted to the New York bar in October.
 His wife, son, and daughter joined him in 1810.

+In 1807, he published Memoirs of William Sampson, including particulars of his adventures in various parts of Europe; his confinement in the dungeons of the inquisition in Lisbon, &c., &c.
+Several original letters; being his correspondence with the ministers of state in Great-Britain and Portugal; a short sketch of the history of Ireland, particularly as it respects the spirit of British domination in that country; and a few observations on the state of manners &c., in America.